Saving the lives of thousands of "unwanted" dogs and cats every year by connecting the dots between supply and demand

 Check out our rescue process:

-1. Trained Rescue Center staff visits set Northern Alabama intake facilities on set days of each week
+1. Rescue Center staff visits animal control facilities on set days of each week.

-3. We immediately load those approved animals on our van and bring them to the Rescue Center (reducing the overcrowding and subsequent euthanasia of these animals)
+3. Approved animals are immediately transferred to the Rescue Center (reducing the overcrowding and subsequent euthanasia)

-4. Our animals receive the medical, emotional and physical care needed to be safely relocated up north
+4. Animals then receive the medical, emotional and physical care needed to be safely relocated to our adoption center partners.

-5. Twice a week, all of the Rescue Center animals are driven by the ASPCA to approved adoption centers in the Midwest
+5. Twice a week, the Rescue Center animals are transported by the ASPCA to approved adoption centers across the Midwest.

 Key organizational information:

 1. We are a licensed 501c3, non-profit, no-kill animal shelter that relies on public donations - EIN: 36-2922975